-The purpose of the Society is to give men and women at an early stage of their scholarly careers an opportunity to pursue their studies in any department of the University, free from formal requirements.
-They must be persons of exceptional ability, originality, and resourcefulness, and should be of the highest calibre of intellectual achievement, comparable to successful candidates for junior faculty positions at leading universities.
-These Junior Fellows are selected by the Senior Fellows, who with the President and Provost of the University, and the Dean of the Faculty of Arts and Sciences, ex officio, administer the Society.
+The purpose of the Society is to give scholars at an early stage of their scholarly careers an opportunity to pursue their studies in any department of the University, free from formal requirements.
+They must be persons of exceptional ability, originality, and resourcefulness, and should be of the highest calibre of intellectual achievement, i.e. manifesting extraordinary creativity and shaping the future direction of their chosen field.
+These Junior Fellows are selected by the Senior Fellows, with whom the President and Provost of the University, and the Dean of the Faculty of Arts and Sciences, ex officio, administer the Society.
 Those elected receive three year fellowships.

 The Society was organized in 1933 under the terms of a gift from A. Lawrence Lowell, then President Emeritus of Harvard.
 This gift was made in memory of Mr. Lowell's wife and is known as the Anna Parker Lowell Fund.
 Mr. Lowell was convinced of the value of informal discussions between scholars in different academic fields.
 Hence, from the time of its foundation, the Senior and Junior Fellows have met for dinner every Monday night during term-time and they are frequently joined by visiting scholars.
 Junior Fellows also lunch together twice a week.

-To be eligible for a Junior Fellowship, a candidate must be at an early stage of his or her scholarly career.
-Men and women interested in any field of study are accepted.
+To be eligible for a Junior Fellowship, a candidate must be at an early stage of their scholarly career.
+People interested in any field of study are accepted.
 Most Junior Fellows receive the Ph.D. just prior to the start of the fellowship.
 If still pursuing the Ph.D., Junior Fellows should be at the dissertation stage of their theses and be prepared to finish their degrees within a year of becoming fellows.
-If already a recipient of the degree, they should not be much more than a year past the Ph.D. at the time the fellowship commences.
+If already a recipient of the degree, they should ideally not be much more than a year past the Ph.D. at the time the fellowship commences.
+Candidates may be renominated.

 The number of Junior Fellows at any one time normally is limited to thirty-six, and usually twelve are chosen each year.
 The term of appointment is three years, and no extensions are granted.
 During the academic year, Junior Fellows are required to reside in Cambridge or close-by neighboring communities and to regularly attend all of the weekly lunches and dinners.
 Junior Fellows are expected to work full-time in the office or lab space provided to them by the University during term time.
 Junior Fellows are not subject to examination, are not required to make reports, receive no credit for courses, and may not be candidates for any degree other than the Ph.D.
 Those who are still pursuing the Ph.D. should have completed their routine training for advanced work and should be well along in the writing of their theses before becoming Fellows.
 They may complete the writing of their theses and proceed to such final or special examinations as the universities of their candidacies may require, and may be granted the degree of Ph.D.